Some Genuine Small Representations of a Nonlinear Double Cover: Introduction

 In Section 2, we first introduce some basic invariants, such as infinitesimal character, $\tau$-invariant, and associated variety, which are used to classify representations.
-These notions are quite general, and are defined for more general real reductive groups $G$, which can be linear or nonlinear, and are not necessarily simply laced.
-For each type, we fix an infinitesimal character $\lambda$.
-If $G$ is simply laced or of type $G_2$ and $F_4$, $\lambda$ is chosen to be $\rho/2$, where $\rho$ is half of the sum of the positive roots.
-For type $B_n$ and $C_n$, $\lambda$ is defined as in \cite{ABPTV}, and is listed in Table 1.
+These notions are quite general, and are defined for more general real reductive groups $G$, which can be linear or nonlinear.
+For each type, we fix an infinitesimal character $\lambda$ as listed in Table 1.
+These infinitesimal characters are chosen such that the irreducible quotients of the pseudospherical principal series representations defined in \cite{ABPTV} are \textit{small}.
 Then we define a class of representations of $\widetilde{G}$ denoted

 where $\widehat{\widetilde{G}}_{adm,\lambda}$ is the set of irreducible admissible representations of $\widetilde{G}$ with infinitesimal character $\lambda$.
 Here the superscript $s$ stands for \textit{small} in the sense that the representations in this set have maximal $\tau$-invariant.
 There is a unique complex nilpotent orbit $\mathcal{O}$ which is the complex associated variety of every $\widetilde{\pi}$ from $\prod _{\lambda} ^s (\widetilde{G})$, i.e. $AV(I_{\tu{\pi}})=\Br{ \mathcal{O} }$ (see the notation in Section \ref{AVGKdim}).
 We calculate this orbit $\mathcal{O}$ explicitly for all types and list them in Table 1.